huggingface/blog/perceiver.md

 After this, Perceiver IO applies cross-attention between the latents (which produce queries) of shape (batch_size, 256, 1280) and the preprocessed inputs (which produce keys and values) of shape (batch_size, 2048, 768).
 The output of this initial cross-attention operation is a tensor that has the same shape as the queries (which are the latents, in this case).
 In other words, the output of the cross-attention operation is of shape (batch_size, 256, 1280).

 Next, a (repeatable) block of self-attention layers is applied to update the representations of the latents.
 Note that these don't depend on the length of the inputs (i.e. the bytes) one provided, as these were only used during the cross-attention operation.
-In the Perceiver IO paper, a single block of 26 self-attention layers were used to update the representations of the latents of the text model.
+In the Perceiver IO paper, a single block of 26 self-attention layers (each of which has 8 attention heads) were used to update the representations of the latents of the text model.
 Note that the output after these 26 self-attention layers still has the same shape as what one initially provided as input to the encoder: (batch_size, 256, 1280).
 These are also called the "last hidden states" of the latents.
 This is very similar to the "last hidden states" of the tokens one provides to BERT.

 Ok, so now one has final hidden states of shape (batch_size, 256, 1280).
 Great, but one actually wants to turn these into classification logits of shape (batch_size, num_labels).
 How can we make the Perceiver output these?